South Korea foreign minister says to meet Japan counterpart on Thursday - Up News Info

 “Koreans are very hopeful that the two foreign ministers of Japan and Korea will work on something to normalize relations between Korea and Japan,” he said.

 Chung and Motegi met on the sidelines of the G-7 meeting in Britain in May but did not manage then to narrow their differences.
-(Reporting by David Brunnstrom; editing by Richard Pullin)
+(Reporting by David Brunnstrom; additional reporting by Simon Lewis; editing by Richard Pullin)